What Are the Different Types of Roofing Sheets?

 - Versatility: Polycarbonate is one of the most flexible kinds of roofing sheet, able to be used on a wide variety of projects.
 What’s more, polycarbonate sheets can be installed on roofs with pitches as low as 9°.
 They’re also incredibly simple to cut on-site, meaning you can quickly adapt your sheets to suit your project.
 Learn how to cut polycarbonate.

-- Variety of Colours and Thicknesses: There are many different kinds of polycarbonate roofing sheet.
+- Variety of Colours and Thicknesses: There are many different kinds of polycarbonate roofing sheets.
 Most commonly, polycarbonate is available in clear, opal, or bronze finishes, designed to allow different levels of light transmission into the space below.
 Thicknesses range from 4mm, which is ideal for creating cloches and cold frames, all the way up to 25mm or 35mm, which are perfect for conservatory roofs.

 Bitumen Roofing Sheets